Bregman level proximal subdifferentials and new characterizations of Bregman proximal operators: Global characterizations

 \subsection{A duality gap revisited}

 In the Euclidean case, the Moreau envelope is convex if and only if so is the underlying function; see \cref{fact:classic}.
 Such equivalence hinges on the well-known duality between Lipschitz smoothness and strong convexity.
-Indeed, recall that \(\lambda\Eenv_{\lambda}{f}=j-(\lambda f+j)^*\) and therefore
+Indeed, recall that \(\lambda\Eenv_\lambda{f}=\j-(\lambda f+\j)^*\) and therefore

 However, Laude et al. developed a conjugacy theory in \cite{laude2023dualities} revealing that the classic duality between strong convexity and Lipschitz smoothness is not inherited by their Bregman extensions, respectively being \emph{\B-strong convexity} and \emph{\B*-smoothness} as in \cref{def:Bcvx}.
-More precisely, for a function \(\func{g}{\R^n}{\Rinf}\)
+More precisely, for a Legendre dgf \(\func{\kernel}{\R^n}{\Rinf}\) and a function \(\func{g}{\R^n}{\Rinf}\),